scorpiov/scorpiov-nodes/README.md

 - All LoRA-aware nodes search every folder registered under ComfyUI's `loras` path — you don't need to configure anything, just drop LoRA files anywhere under your usual loras directory (subfolders included).
 - Metadata written by Save Image is readable by Automatic1111, Civitai, and this package's own Image Meta Reader.
+- Built and tested against ComfyUI's newer Vue-based frontend.
+If you're on the older classic frontend, the JS-side UI extras (Highlighted Preview, Advanced Settings toggle) should still work, but haven't been explicitly tested there.